Luigionnaire/VulkanApp/README.md

 How to build:

-Have the Vulkan SDK installed
+1. Have the Vulkan SDK installed.

-Have Cmake installed
+2. Have Cmake installed.

-Run runCmake.bat file to build the solution.
+3. Run runCmake.bat file to build the solution.

-sln file will be located in build folder.
+.sln file will be located in build folder.